SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 The MySQL app dashboards dependent on error logs are based on the message types ERROR, NOTE, Warning, and Info.
 For more details on the MySQL log file format, see <http://dev.mysql.com/doc/refman/5.5/en/server-logs.html>.

-## Fields creation in Sumo Logic for Mysql
+## Fields creation in Sumo Logic for MySQL

-Following are the [fields](https://help.sumologic.com/docs/manage/fields/) which will be created as part of MySql App install if not already present.
+Following are the [fields](https://help.sumologic.com/docs/manage/fields/) which will be created as part of MySQL App install if not already present.

 - `db.cluster.name` - User configured.
-Enter a name to identify this MySql cluster.
+Enter a name to identify this MySQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 - `db.system` - Has fixed value of **mysql**
 - `sumo.datasource` - Has fixed value of **mysql**
 - `db.node.name` - Has the value of host name of the machine which is being monitored